Is Apple in Decline?

 Their strategy is unknown, some of their decisions are confusing.
 They’ve taken a significant drop on the stock market, but they’re definitely not in decline.
 Sales are still growing, just not as fast as the market expects.

-The lost in value of Apple stock price points to numerous issues that relate to strategy, specifically pricing and product sets.
+The loss in value of Apple stock price points to numerous issues that relate to strategy, specific pricing and product sets.
 Apple unfortunately no longer lead in innovation.
-The mobile / laptop markets are mature, one of the reasons why they now push premium products to gain revenue.
+The mobile/laptop markets are mature, one of the reasons why they now push premium products to gain revenue.

 The trouble with this approach is that competitors have caught up and in some cases, are offering equal or better products at lower prices.
 Also, some Apple products are perceived as inferior and expensive.
 For example, the new iPhones fail to match the specifications of middle to high-end Android phones from Huawei, OnePlus and Google that are lower priced.

-This means that Apple need new emerging markets, but many of these markets can’t afford their premium prices.
+This means that Apple needs new emerging markets, but many of these markets can’t afford their premium prices.

 There’s an Apple Professional Services (PS) division that appears to be primarily based on services related to iOS applications with major corporations.
 The likes of SAP and International Airports.
 Unfortunately, they don’t appear to have much interest in Mac devices, most probably due to their inability to generate decent revenue.